JetBrains/guide/site/java/tutorials/working-with-gradle/opening-a-gradle-project/index.md

 ![Project files](./existing-project.png)

-The `settings.gradle` file states which modules make up the gradle project, and each module contains its own `build.gradle` file.
+The `settings.gradle.kts` file states which modules make up the gradle project, and each module contains its own `build.gradle` file.

 This particular project does not have any IntelliJ IDEA settings set, IntelliJ IDEA uses the Gradle configuration to determine the structure of the project, its dependencies, and how to build it.